Last Updated on August 26, 2023 by Louise Carter

-The neurons in the brain are slightly less active, and this rest means that you’ll feel more alert, able to concentrate, remember something you forgot, and think clearer.
+The neurons in the brain are slightly less active, and this rest means you’ll feel more alert, able to concentrate, remember something you forgot, and think clearer.

-Have you ever wrestled with a problem for hours and seemed to get nowhere, then found that going for a brisk walk cleared your mind and helped you find the solution that has evaded you?
+Have you ever wrestled with a problem for hours and seemed to get nowhere, then found that going for a brisk walk cleared the mind and helped you find the solution that has evaded you?

 Resting Eyes vs. Sleep

-How to Avoid Falling Asleep While Resting the Eyes
+How To Avoid Falling Asleep While Resting the Eyes

 Why am I Groggy if I Didn’t Fall Asleep?

-|Stage One||You’ll start to drift into a world of sleep.
-If you’re left alone, you’ll progress to stage two, but at this point, any noise or motion will jerk you awake.
+|You’ll drift into a world of sleep.
+If you’re left alone, you’ll progress to stage 2, but at this point, any noise or motion will jerk you awake.

-|Often referred to as slow-wave sleep, your conscious thought processes have now shut down, and your body is repairing itself.
+|Often referred to as slow-wave sleep, the conscious thought processes have now shut down, and the body is repairing itself.
 This is a deep sleep.

-|Stage Four||REM sleep, or the dreaming phase.
+|REM sleep, or the dreaming phase.
 This only lasts 15 – 20 minutes at a time, but it feels longer and is the most disruptive phase to be roused from.

-Thankfully, shaking off the cobwebs associated with dozing off should be comparatively simple when you just close your eyes.
-You should not feel as confused as you do after oversleeping for an hour or more.
+Shaking off the cobwebs from dozing off should be easy when you close your eyes.
+You shouldn’t feel as confused as you do after oversleeping for an hour or more.